Installation

 # Verify

-gokku --version
+gokku --versionConfiguration

 Create gokku.yml

-In your project root, create gokku.yml
+In your project root, create gokku.yml:

 apps: